Gateway Learning Group

 - Able to exercise confidentiality and discretion pertaining to the work environment.

 - Able to appropriately interpret and implement policies, procedures, and regulations.

-- Able to obtain CPR certificate.
+- Able to obtain CPR certification.

 - Frequent speaking and listening (50%) to clients, staff, and other professionals in meetings and on the phone.